creasico/laravel-base/database/README.md

 ---
 ## Entities

-Either a companies or an individuals are tent to have share some similarities, which is they must have a way for externals to communicate with them.
+Either a companies or an individuals are tent to shares some similarities, which is they must have a way for externals to communicate with them.
 The most common ways are by `email` or `phone`.
 In that regard, another similarity is they must have a name, but there's case that differenciate how we describe the way we call them.
 A businesses are commonly use term `legal_name` and `alias_name`, while an individuals are commonly using `full_name` and `nick_name`.
 Either of them serve the same purposes.

 Despite those similarities they must have some differences, including :
 - An individual does have gender, while a company doesn't